-As of the Purchase Cut-Off Date, the following criteria (the "Eligibility Criteria") must have been satisfied by an HP Contract in order for it to be eligible for ownership by the Purchaser pursuant to the Amended Auto Portfolio Purchase Agreement.
+As of the Purchase Cut-Off Date, the following criteria (the "Eligibility Criteria") must have been satisfied by an HP Contract in order for it to be eligible for acquisition by the Purchaser pursuant to the Auto Portfolio Purchase Agreement.

-- 2. The credit under the HP Contract: - (a) is denominated and payable in Euro;
+- The credit under the HP Contract: - (a) is denominated and payable in Euro;

-Notes and underlying exposure are denominated in Euros.
+Note applicable - Notes and underlying assets both denominated in Euro.